 Landings indicate that the yellowtail snapper fishery has historically been dominated by the commercial fishery.
-It is important to note that during the time periods considered in Alternative 3, neither the commercial nor the recreational sector exceeded their respective ACLs.
+It is important to note that during the time periods considered in Alternative 3, neither the commercial nor the recreational sector exceeded their respective ACLs in the South Atlantic waters and the Stock ACL in the Gulf waters.

-The following actions pertain exclusively to mutton snapper.
+Actions 3-6 pertain exclusively to mutton snapper